Changes to the Occupational Health and Safety Act and revised regulations take effect on December 1, 2021. Read more about the changes to OHS laws.

 The program encourages people to be aware of their roles and responsibilities and to work together to identify and solve health and safety concerns.
 It is recommended that the joint health and safety committee (HSC) be consulted in the development of the program.

 Work site requirements

-Employers with 20 or more workers must have a health and safety program that is developed in consultation with the joint work site health and safety committee or representative, if there is one.
+Employers with 20 or more regularly employed workers must have a health and safety program.

 For employers with multiple work sites, the total number of workers at all work sites count towards the 20 workers.

 Employers with fewer than 20 regularly employed workers are not required to have a program, but must have documentation in place that meets the requirements established by the OHS legislation.
 This includes assessment and control of workplace hazards and an emergency response plan.
 The employer must involve affected workers and it is recommended that they consult the health and safety representative, if there is one.

 Employers are required to do what is reasonably practicable to protect the health and safety of all persons on or near the work site, including workers who work for other employers.
 Also, employers are required to cooperate with anyone “exercising a duty” under the OHS legislation.
 For multiple-employer work sites, these 2 requirements result in an obligation for employers to coordinate their health and safety systems to ensure that everyone is protected.

 If there are multiple employers at a work site and a prime contractor exists, the prime contractor has a duty to: